SamanthaLippett/Test/docs/index.md

-## Welcome to a Test Documentation page
+# Welcome to a Test Extension Documentation page

+## Available Documents

-List of documentation here
+List of documentation:

 [Text pasted into Github editor](designdoc.md)